 It's Just Way Too Complicated to Explain in Two Paragraphs!

 Epic fantasies and historical novels run into this one a lot.
 You have so much in your story you can't explain it in 300 words or less.
 You've got a bloater -- a novel that has taken on a life of its own.
-Every secondary character has their own storyline, stories are told over vast periods of time, events are happening on a grand scale and there's often some major darkness at the end of it everyone's trying to stop (or make happen, as the antag POV is often part of this).
+Every secondary character has a storyline, stories are told over vast periods of time, events are happening on a grand scale and there's often some major darkness at the end of it everyone's trying to stop (or make happen, as the antagonist's POV is often part of this).

 Queries With This Problem Often Look Like: Over one page.
-You also typically find several characters and what their histories are, frequently in list form with each character getting their own paragraph, and a summation paragraph at the end that says why all these people need to do whatever it is they're doing.
+You also typically find several characters and what their histories are, frequently in list form with each character getting his or her own paragraph, and a summation paragraph at the end that says why all these people need to do whatever it is they're doing.
 You also often see a lot of world building or set up explaining why this event is so important, but the stakes themselves are frequently vague, like "to save the world" or "to stop the rampaging evil."

 How Do I Fix it?: Repetition is the most likely culprit in this kind of novel, and you're probably showing the same things from multiple character perspectives.
 Not necessarily the same event (though this isn't unusual), but the same kind of scene.
-People fighting, escaping, discovering things, etc. Stuff is happening all the time, but only one, maybe two of those things really matter so the stakes barely escalate, or escalate, then stay flat for a long time, because we need to see how seven different people react to something.
-Look for characters that can be merged into one, which trims the novel, and deepens that character as they'll have more conflict.
+People fighting, escaping, discovering things, etc. Stuff is happening all the time, but only one, maybe two of those things really matter so the stakes either barely escalate, or escalate sharply and then stay flat for a long time, because we need to see how seven different people react to something.
+Look for characters that can be merged into one, which trims the novel, and deepens that character as she'll have more conflict.
 Find the characters who truly need to be there and cut the rest.
 Weed out extra subplots that don't advance the core story.
 Identifying your key players in the story helps a lot as well, as you'll have something driving the story and can chose which others to keep or cut based on how they affect that core story.